top of page

 • Too Much Sugar

-WHO (World Health Organization) recommends that the total sugar intake should be 10% of the total daily energy intake, and that added sugar should be less than 5%.
-Added sugars are monosaccharides, disaccharides, and syrups that are added to foods when they are processed or prepared.
+The World Health Organization (WHO) recommends that total sugar intake should not exceed 10% of the daily energy intake, and that added sugars should be limited to less than 5%.
+Added sugars include monosaccharides, disaccharides, and syrups that are added to foods during processing or preparation.

-Would you like to live without sugar for 21 days and see the difference?
+Are you ready to try living without sugar for 21 days and see the difference?

 Daily sugar intake recommendations for adults.
 WHO, World Health Organization.